 Once you’ve purchased the game, you’ll need to log in to Jackbox.TV using an iPad, computer, or smartphone so you can enter your answers, enter your drawings, and vote on the best each round.

-Playing Jackbox on a television using a gaming console
+Playing Jackbox on a TV

 There is a Jackbox online store for Nintendo Switch, Playstation 3, 4, or 5 and for Xbox One, Xbox Series S/X. All of these consoles support hosting some or all of the games in the Jackbox catalog.
 Jackbox games can be downloaded to your console and played using an HDMI cable from your TV to the console, just like when playing other games.

-Jackbox on TV with a streaming device
+Jackbox with a Streaming Device

 With the app version of Jackbox, you can also play the game directly on your Apple TV or iPad.
 Playing the game on the iPad requires mirroring it to an Apple TV via AirPlay.
 Using the app’s built-in mirroring feature, iPad users with Google Home can also cast the game to their TV.

-Using Jackbox on a computer to play on a TV
+Using Jackbox on a Computer

 All three gaming platforms—Steam, Humble, and Fanatical—allow users to download Jackbox for PCs, Macs, and Linux.
 Epic Games also offers Jackbox for PCs and Macs.
 If you purchase the software, you’ll have access to all the games in your purchase library.